-Increased population and economic growth will add to the future water demand, which may be partially met by water conservation and some decrease in agricultural production as lands are converted from irrigated agriculture to municipal and domestic water use, including domestic irrigation.
-However, these changes may not meet the potential water demand.
+Future water demand, driven mostly by increased population and economic growth, may be partially met by water conservation and land use and water use changes.
 Particularly difficult to anticipate is what proportion of growth will be on undeveloped land, rather than farm land, and what industrial or commercial uses might develop.
 Those changes are most likely to increase demand for water above current usage.